AbbasSrour/notes/Auditor Firm Meeting.md

 - [ ] They want payroll
 - [ ] Multi company, mutli user
 - [ ] They want to be able to choose what company, then choose what branch
+- [ ] They want a presentation and a quotation